Danny McNamee

 Gilbert "Danny" McNamee (born 29 September 1960) is a former electronic engineer from Crossmaglen, Northern Ireland, who was wrongly convicted in 1987 of conspiracy to cause explosions, including the Provisional Irish Republican Army's (IRA) Hyde Park bombing on 20 July 1982.

 McNamee was arrested on 16 August 1986 at his home in Crossmaglen by the British Army and Royal Ulster Constabulary, then flown to London and charged with conspiracy to cause explosions.
 At his trial at the Old Bailey, he denied even having sympathy for the IRA, and no evidence was ever presented that he had any paramilitary links.
 Additionally, the IRA itself stated that he was not a member, and never claimed him as a "prisoner of war".
-However, his fingerprint was found on electronic circuits in an arms cache that was linked to the Hyde Park bombing.
+However, his fingerprints were found on bomb components recovered from two IRA arms caches, one of which the prosecution claimed had "common characteristics" with the bomb used in Hyde Park, and allegedly on another bomb which was detonated in Phillimore Gardens in 1983.
 At his trial, he explained that he may have handled the circuits when working for a previous employer, who he did not know had IRA connections.
 After five hours of deliberation by the jury, McNamee was found guilty on all charges and sentenced to 25 years in prison.

 In September 1994, McNamee and Paul Magee were among six prisoners who escaped from Whitemoor Prison, shooting and wounding a prison officer as they did so, before being captured two hours later.
+He was released from prison in November 1998 under the Good Friday Agreement, having served less than half of his sentence.
+McNamee was the first prisoner convicted of terrorism to be released under the Agreement.